awitherow/coinbot-prototype/README.md

 `npm run dev`

 This will use nodemon to watch for changes and restart the server with each file save.
 Be mindful, as it watches EVERY FILE FOR CHANGE.

+`npm run home`

+This will run the production environment on your local machine, using your environment variables versus the users.json database.

 ## dependencies